MyTooliT/ICOc/ReadMe.md

 #### Python

 ICOc requires at least Python `3.7`.
-Later versions should work too.
+The software also supports Python `3.8` and `3.9`. **Python `3.10` will currently not work** since the Curses package for Windows does [not support Python `3.10` yet](https://github.com/zephyrproject-rtos/windows-curses/issues/26).

 You can download Python [here](https://www.python.org/downloads).
 When you install Python, please do not forget to enable the checkbox **“Add Python to PATH”** in the setup window of the installer.

 <a name="readme:section:pytables"></a>